e1miran/Now-Playing-Serato/docs/output/twitchbot.rst

    :target: images/twitchbot_auth.png
    :alt: What's Now Playing's Twitch auth panel

 You will need to provide all four to the Twitchbot Settings.
 Additionally, you should consider making the bot a moderator on your channel to avoid limits, such as the message posting rate, URL filters, etc.

-For certain services, such as channel point redemptions, launching **What's Now Playing** will also launch a browser in order to authenticate the bot to your channel.
+For certain services, such as channel point redemptions, launching **What's Now Playing** will also launch a browser in order to authenticate the bot to **your** channel.
+So when it asks for permission, make sure it is **your** channel and not the bot's channel and to accept the things that it wants to access.

 Twitch Chat Configuration
 -------------------------